 The administrator will instruct the indenture administrator to withdraw funds on deposit in the collection account and, to the extent required, the reserve account and the capitalized interest account.
-These funds will be applied monthly to the payment of the primary servicing fee and on each applicable distribution date, first to pay or reimburse the indenture trustee and the indenture administrator for all amounts due to it under the related distribution date, next to pay or reimburse the owner trustee for all amounts due to it under the trust agreement for the related distribution date, next to pay or reimburse the eligible lender trustee for all amounts due to it under the eligible lender trust agreements for the related distribution date (these amounts payable to the indenture administrator, the indenture trustee, the owner trustee and the eligible lender trustee not to exceed \$30,000 per annum in the aggregate), and then generally as shown in the chart below.
-See " Description of the Notes-Distributions" in this prospectus supplement.
+These funds will be applied monthly to the payment of the primary servicing fee and on each applicable distribution date, first to pay or reimburse each of the indenture trustee, the administrator, the paying agent, the London paying agent and the indenture administrator for all amounts due to it under the relevant transaction documents for the related distribution date, next to pay or reimburse the owner trustee for all amounts due to it under the relevant transaction documents for the related distribution date (these amounts payable to the administrator, the indenture administrator, the indenture trustee, the owner trustee, the paying agent, the London paying agent and the eligible lender trustee not to exceed \$115,000 per annum in the aggregate), and then generally as shown in the chart on the following page.
+See "Description of the Notes-Distributions" in this prospectus supplement.